smoli/dapentry/Readme.md

 * ~~[ ] denote expressions with () instead of {}~~ Don't do that because we want to use () in expressions
 * [x] Make a parameter type that evaluates an expression
 * [ ] Properly recognize when the user enters an expression when editing a statement
-* [ ] Add a method getPointAtPercentaga to GrObject
+* [ ] Add a method getPointAtPercentage to GrObject
   * [ ] implement for lines
   * [ ] implement for circles
   * [ ] implement for rects